edimaudo/hackathon_coding_challenges/Innocentive/Miso_challenge_solution.md

 - What would simplify the process?

 Any proposed solution should address the following Solution Requirements:

-Propose a new approach to outage coordination that focuses on one or more of the following components:
 - Allows resource down time while protecting system integrity by ensuring a minimum quality of available resources
 - Balances overall system integrity with fairness to individual resource owners in allowing for routine maintenance
 - Integrates the request, analysis, and scheduling functions while allowing visibility of availability to requestors.

-- Provide detailed and specific guidance on how to implement major components of the proposed solution and how each component interacts with the other components, including stakeholder systems and input.
+Provide detailed and specific guidance on how to implement major components of the proposed solution and how each component interacts with the other components, including stakeholder systems and input.
 The solutions would preferably satisfy the additional following criteria (but not essential):
 - Provides insight into how other industries handle scheduled and unscheduled maintenance in high reliability environments.